Snehadas2005/js-calculator/README.md

 # Simple JavaScript Calculator

-A functional calculator built with plain JavaScript, HTML, and CSS.
+A faulty calculator built with plain JavaScript, HTML, and CSS.
 Performs basic arithmetic operations with a clean, user-friendly interface.

 ## Image and Demo